When I was deciding what to make for my husband's birthday, I knew that it…

 Here is the Brown and Green one all finished.
 It takes just one skein of yarn to make one scarf.
 I tried different ways to try to get a good picture for you:

 Sometimes a knitted scarf will get stretched and twisted after you wear it awhile.
 I made a video to show you how to easily untwist and fluff your scarf back to normal when this happens.

 I cannot pose stylishly to save my life.
 But here is a green and black sweater dress I have that goes well with the Brown and Green scarf.
 It is a pine green– a darker green that also has some sage light green in it.
 Or does the scarf only have sage, brown, and black?
 It is a little hard to tell.

 I do like when fall comes and I can wear sweaters and other cozy pieces.
 This is a cozy outfit that I wore to church.
 I can also wear it to teach piano lessons or to the office.

-Mica from Away From The Blue is participating with me in this Hand Knitted Scarf Giveaway!!
+Mica from Away From The Blue participated with me in a Hand Knitted Scarf Giveaway (now finished)!!

 Here is Mica wearing the Pink Scarf: